A Derived Decomposition for Equivariant $D$-modules: Introduction

+A more extensive overview of the background, related works, and motivation for the study of $D$-modules on reductive groups and Lie algebras can be found in the author's other paper \cite{Gunningham2018}.
+In this subsection, we make a more concise comparison our results with a few closely related results in the literature.

-Lusztig's paper \cite{lusztig_intersection_1984} introduced the Generalized Springer Correspondence, which gave a block decomposition of the equivariant perverse sheaves on the nilpotent cone $\cN_G$, where the blocks are indexed by cuspidal data $(L,\cE)$ and each block is equivalent to the category of representations of the relative Weyl group $W_{(G,L)}$.
-This work extends the Generalized Springer Correspondence in two directions: \begin{itemize} \item replacing perverse sheaves on the nilpotent cone with (not-necessarily holonomic) $D$-modules on the whole of $\fg$; \item replacing the abelian category with the derived category. \end{itemize} The first direction was treated in \cite{gunningham_generalized_2015}, in which further motivation for studying the category of $D$-modules on $\fg$ is given.
-For example, this category and its elliptic, quantum, and mirabolic variants are related to certain Cherednik and double affine Hecke algebras.
-One can think of the passage from orbital sheaves (or character sheaves) to all $D$-modules as allowing the infinitesimal character parameter to vary continuously.
+Lusztig's paper \cite{lusztig_intersection_1984} introduced the Generalized Springer Correspondence, which gave a block decomposition of the equivariant perverse sheaves on the nilpotent cone $\cN_G$, where the blocks are indexed by cuspidal data $(L,\cE)$ and each block is equivalent to the category of representations of the relative Weyl group $W_{G,L}$.
+The results of the present paper extend Lusztig's Generalized Springer Correspondence in two directions: \begin{enumerate} \item replacing perverse sheaves on the nilpotent cone with (not-necessarily holonomic) $D$-modules on the whole of $\fg$; \item replacing the abelian category with the derived category. \end{enumerate} The first direction is the subject of author's earlier paper \cite{Gunningham2018}, where it is shown that the abelian category $\bM(\ug)$ admits an orthogonal decomposition indexed by cuspidal data, and the blocks take the the following form:

-The second direction (i.e. derived complexes on the nilpotent cone) has been studied by Achar \cite{achar_green_2011}, Rider \cite{rider_formality_2013}, and Rider-Russell \cite{rider_perverse_2014}.
-The $\Ext$ algebras of certain induced objects of this category are are related to graded affine Hecke algebras by the work of Lusztig \cite{lusztig_cuspidal_1988} (see Section \ref{sec:constructible-complexes-on-the-nilpotent-cone-and-graded-affine-hecke-algebras}).
-As explained by Ginzburg \cite{ginzburg_induction_1993}, closely related $\Ext$ algebras for character sheaves\footnote{Character sheaves on the Lie algebra $\fg$ in the sense of Mirkovi\'c \cite{mirkovic_character_2004} are equivalent to sheaves on the nilpotent cone via Fourier transform.} in the group setting appear in a version of Koszul-Langlands duality.

-More generally, one can consider the study of equivariant $D$-modules on $\fg$ as part of the Langlands program for a genus 1 curve with a single cusp.\footnote{The stack $\fg/G$ can be identified with the degree $0$ semistable locus of the moduli of $G$-bundles on such a curve.
-The category of $D$-modules on the corresponding moduli space for other genus 1 curves (e.g. a smooth elliptic curve) will enjoy similar properties to $\bD(\fg)^G$.} The good behavior of the functors of parabolic induction and restriction on the derived category as shown in \cite{gunningham_generalized_2015} ($t$-exactness, preservation of coherence) are encouraging signs of extra structure, perhaps making the genus 1 case more accessible than the general case.